A Review of the Album Rainbow 7 by Morning Musume Released in 2006

 The album Rainbow 7 features the contributions of Mari Yaguchi and Rika Ishikawa

 Pop music group Morning Musume entered 2006 still in their 8th year of existence.
 On February 15, 2006, their 7th studio album Rainbow 7 was released.
 This was the first Morning Musume album that I bought.
 However, it is not as good as 2010’s 10 MY ME.
 I wrote all the song titles in English to make it easier for readers to follow along.
 The album did very well in Japan, reaching #7 on the Oricon music charts.
 It would stay on the charts for five weeks and sell 44,714 copies.
 Rainbow 7 would be the last album to feature original member Kaori Iida and second generation member Mari Yaguchi.
-Yaguchi is on a hiatus period following her major sex scandal.
+Note: at the first writing of this article Yaguchi was on a hiatus period following her major sex scandal.
 Also making their appearances on this album are Hitomi Yoshizawa (Hangry & Angry) and Rika Ishikawa, one of the most beautiful and charming members in the history of Morning Musume.
 Perhaps it is no coincidence that her nickname is Charmy.

 Why is Rainbow 7 a significant album?